Miguevrgo/Oxide/README.md

 `Oxide` is a work in progress with clear goals and some fixes on the horizon:

-- **Expand UCI Features:** Include additional info (seldepth) as well as tune iterative deepening for time based depth.
+- **Expand UCI Features:** Include additional info (seldepth).
-- **Enhance Search:** Several search improvements have been made, some of them require another deep check, also, the following enhancements are planned to be tested:
+- **Enhance Search:** Several search improvements have been made, some of them require another check, some tweaking, etc. Looking forward to implement some tables.
-  - Razoring
-  - SEE
-  - Killer Heuristic
-  - Extensions
 - **NNUE** Use a new approach.
 ## Getting Started